emilchr/jamming/README.md

 ## Known bugs and fixes
-- Not able to scroll down to view all the tracks in SearchResult and Playlist.
+- ~Not able to scroll down to view all the tracks in SearchResult and Playlist.(#root overrided body scroll.
+Disabled body scroll.)~
 - Search button is not working.
 - ~The first time clicking "Save to Spotify" fails.
 (Username was not retrieved.
 Added an asyncronous function.)~